All Episodes

 First of all, he's full of crap.

-If Muller and his merry band of Democratic donors, including Hillary Clinton's former attorney for the Clinton Foundation, Andrew Weisman, his pit bull, the guy that literally lost tens and tens of thousands of jobs in the Enron accounting case and was overturned 9-0 in the Supreme Court.
+Andrew Weissman, his pit bull, the guy that literally lost tens and tens of thousands of jobs in the Enron accounting case and was overturned 9-0 in the Supreme Court.

-And in Sidney Powell's book, she describes how he had withheld exculpatory evidence in the past, no ethics there, sent four Merrill executives to jail for four for a year until the Fifth Circuit overturned that disaster of his.
+And in Sidney Powell's book, she describes how he had withheld exculpatory evidence in the past, no ethics there, sent four Merrill executives to jail for a year until the Fifth Circuit overturned that disaster of his.

-I promise you, they would have spelled it out so clearly with zero ambiguity and there would be absolute certainty that Donald Trump had committed some crime.
+I promise you, they would have spelled it out so clearly with zero ambiguity, and there would be absolute certainty that Donald Trump had committed some crime.

 They did not even come close to that.